-All FortiGate Multi-Layered Security Systems employ Fortinet's unique FortiASICTM content processing chip and the powerful, secure, FortiOSTM operating system to achieve breakthrough price/performance.
+All FortiGate Multi-Layered Security Systems employ Fortinet's unique FortiASIC[TM] content processing chip and the powerful, secure, FortiOS[TM] operating system to achieve breakthrough price/performance.
 The unique, ASICbased architecture analyzes content and behavior in real time, enabling key applications to be deployed right at the network edge, where they are most effective at protecting enterprise networks.
 As the only systems in the world that are certified by ICSA for firewall, IPSec VPN, SSL VPN, antivirus, and intrusion prevention functionality, the FortiGate modules deliver the highest level of security available.
 They provide a critical layer of real-time, network-based antivirus protection that complements host-based antivirus software and supports "defense-in-depth" strategies without compromising performance or cost.
 They can be easily configured to provide antivirus protection, antispam protection and content filtering in conjunction with existing firewall, VPN, and related devices, or as complete network protection systems.
+The modules support High Availability (HA) in both Active-Active (AA) and Active-Passive (AP) configurations.